• Skip to primary navigation

 Instructions

-• In a standing mixer, cream together butter and sugar for about 30 seconds until well blended.
-Add egg and vanilla and mix well on medium speed until combined.
+• In a standing mixer, cream the butter and sugar for about 30 seconds until well blended.
+Add the egg and vanilla and mix well on medium speed until combined.

-• In a small bowl, blend together flour, flaxseed meal, baking soda and salt, then slowly add this flour mixture into wet mixture until evenly mixed.
+• In a small bowl, blend together flour, flaxseed meal, baking soda, and salt, then slowly add this flour mixture to the wet mixture until evenly mixed.

 • Fold in chocolate chips by hand.

-• Scoop small handful of the dough and roll with your hands into approximately 15 2-inch dough balls.
-Set each dough ball on baking sheet about 2 inches apart as the cookies will slightly spread.
+• Scoop a small handful of the dough and roll it with your hands into approximately 15 2-inch dough balls.
+Set each dough ball on a baking sheet about 2 inches apart as the cookies will spread slightly.

-• Once all the dough balls are on the baking sheet, press gently on each to slightly flatten them.
+• Once all the dough balls are on the baking sheet, press gently on each to flatten them slightly.

 • Bake for 10-12 minutes until dough is set and edges are lightly browned.
 Remove from oven and cool before serving.